Swedpx/expr_eval/README.md

 # expr_eval()
-This is a function that takes a mathematical expression in string form, and returns its value by using Shunting-Yard algorithm.
+This is a function that takes a mathematical expression in string form as parameter, and returns its value by using Shunting-Yard algorithm.

 Expression may contain the following: